If you are traveling in Italy, here you can find some useful tips on moving within cities.

 Many Italian cities, barring Rome and Milan, don't have sophisticated subway systems and even Rome only has two lines (they're in the process of building a third).
 In comparison to other European countries Italy is truly behind in taking advantage of the underground.
 The main reasons for this lag are the political and bureaucratic red tape so often found in Italy and, in the case of Rome, the difficulties of digging tunnels among buried ancient Roman sites.

 Driving is advised in the countryside, but not so much within city limits.
 Traffic in most Italian cities is horrible and parking is a true nightmare.
-The gas stations close for lunch and then again around 7 pm for the whole night and at that time only take cash, making it complicated to buy fuel.
-Credit cards are accepted, but only during operating hours.
+The gas stations close for lunch and then again around 7 pm for the whole night; still, when they are closed most have a self-service option, so if you can find your way around, it's not big deal.
+Both cash and credit cards are accepted.
 The good thing is that Italy offers full service gas pumping for an additional charge.

 4. Taxi, Private Cars, Tipping & Baggage Charge